vanjohnson879/frontline-cloud-doc/content/reference/plugins/jenkins/index.md

 #### Passing parameters

-You can also specify a custom Map of system properties which will be used in the FrontLine run.
+You can also specify a custom Map of system properties which will be used in the Gatling Enterprise run.
 The syntax is the following:
 ```groovy
 gatlingFrontLineLauncherStep(simulationId: '00eacd1c-ef91-4076-ad57-99b4c6675a9e', systemProps: ["var": "$var1", "sensitive.var2": "this prop won't be displayed in the run snapshot"])
 ```

 #### Displaying assertions as JUnit

-You can display the results of the Gatling FrontLine assertions with the JUnit plugin.
+You can display the results of the Gatling Enterprise assertions with the JUnit plugin.
 Add the following line:
 ```groovy
 junit("gatlingFrontLineJunitResults/*.xml")
 ```